Online Panel Discussion

-*Due to the Covid-19 pandemic the discussion took place online.*
+*Due to the Covid19 Pandemic the workshop took place online.*

 The corona crisis and its serious economic consequences are still the main challenges at present.
 Measures to combat the pandemic have top priority in political decisions.
 Climate experts rightly point out, however, that tackling global warming has lost none of its urgency.
 Therefore, the Dialogue on the Economics of Climate Change discussed climate protection, the resulting challenges for a change in transport patterns on the ground, and how to deal with the current corona crisis under the heading "Ways to a new mobility in Mannheim”.

 The round´s discussants at the Mannheim Leibniz Centre for European Economic Research (ZEW) were ZEW President Prof. Achim Wambach, Miriam Caroli, board member of the car-sharing provider "Stadtmobil Rhein-Neckar", Christian Specht, First Mayor of the City of Mannheim, and Fridays For Future (FFF) activist Laura Hober.
 Julia Wadle, an editor of the local newspaper Mannheimer Morgen, moderated.
 Questions from the approximately 160 viewers who had joined in the digital discussion room enlivened the debate.
 This online event was the second of a series of events that shed light on the perspectives of the various actors in climate policy as part of the Dialogue on the Economics of Climate Change.